At an Oregon public hearing, all but one speak out against industrial chicken farm

 PETA, a fish biologist and multi-generational farmers told the Oregon Department of Agriculture that building a big chicken operation in Scio is a bad idea.

-Chicken operations at industrial size in Oregon need a state permit to control management of the waste.
+Chicken industrial-sized chicken operations in Oregon need a state permit to control management of the waste.
 (Courtesy Wikimedia Commons)

 People in live testimony and in writing overwhelmingly oppose a major chicken farming operation planned for outside Scio.

 The Oregon Department of Agriculture heard from about a dozen people against a new confined animal feeding operation at a public hearing on Oct.
 20. It was a fraction of the more than 100 who submitted written comments by the Oct.
 25 deadline, 80% of which were against allowing a permit to Eric Simon to build what could become one of the states largest confined chicken operations.

 The Agriculture Department is considering issuing a permit to Simon to build and operate 12 barns on 60 acres outside near the Santiam River.
 Simon told the state in his application that the barns would house about 3.5 million broiler chickens each year to be supplied and then processed by Foster Farms.